open-feature/ofep/OFEP-ofo-flagd-client-support.md

 ## Proposal

-Introduce a custom resource definition (CRD) with configuration permitting OFO to create a deployment of flagd and inject the necessary networking configuration to route incoming traffic from the existing Gateway to flagd (via a new HTTPRoute).
+Introduce a custom resource definition (CRD) with configuration permitting OFO to create a deployment of flagd and inject the necessary networking configuration to route incoming traffic from the existing Gateway to flagd (via a new HTTPRoute/GRPCRoute).
 This results in flagd being externally accessible.

 The following diagram depicts the architecture.
 Resources inside the green box are created via the proposed CRD.